Your Guide to the Chinese Language Through Emoji

 For your regular dose of emoji word puzzles inspired by The Hanmoji Handbook

 Jason Li is an independent designer, artist and educator.
 His practice revolves around promulgating bottom-up narratives, exploring networked technology and helping people live safely on the internet.
 His works have appeared at the Victoria and Albert Museum, Asian Art Museum, and on the BBC.
-He is an editor at Paradise Systems and a member of Zine Coop.
 He currently lives in Toronto.

 An Xiao Mina is a creative strategist, writer, and artist whose work has been featured in the New York Times, The Economist, The Atlantic, and Fast Company.
 She's worked at the intersection of technology and culture for over a decade, at places like Meedan, Hyperallergic and Harvard's Berkman Klein Center for Internet and Society.
 The author of Memes to Movements, she splits her time between New York and California.